Court upholds policy denying religious exemptions to vaccines

 The take-home point?
 Our immunization jurisprudence gives states substantial leeway to protect the public health via vaccination requirements, specifically, in this context, by allowing states to decide whether, and under what conditions, to exempt students from school immunization requirements.
 But states have to actually use that power to achieve anything.
 By leaving the floor to the passionate, if passionately wrong, anti-vaccine minority, we are allowing them to undermine the right of the rest of us to be free from preventable diseases.

 In other words, those who vaccinate need to speak up and make it clear to their elected representatives that they want state law to protect their children – and the community – against outbreaks of preventable diseases.
 The laws will not enact themselves, and our representatives need to know the public wants this protection, that the public does not want high rates of measles cases or other diseases.

-Just like the diseases, anti-vaccine legislative successes are preventable.
+Just like the diseases, anti-vaccine legislative successes, such as maintaining religious exemptions, are preventable.
 And just like the diseases, doing nothing won’t prevent them.
-Continue reading “Court upholds policy denying religious exemption to vaccines”
+Read More »Court upholds policy denying religious exemptions to vaccines